T-Troll/alienfx-tools/AlienFX-SDK/README.md

 AlienFX_SDK::Functions::UpdateColors();
 ```
 ### Test app
-After buildng, you can find simple probe app `AlienFXDeviceTester` - it shows information about device found into the system.
+After building, you can find simple probe app `AlienFXDeviceTester` - it shows information about device found into the system.
 If device supported, it reveals SDK type and version.

 ### Projects using this SDK